JohnGarbutt/eiffel-ohpc/README.md

 ```

 ## Restarting slurm control daemon
-If a clean restart is required to fix failed autoscaling, from the slurm control/login node use `top -u slurm -n 1` to find the slurmctld process, kill -9 it, then run `sudo /sbin/slurmctld -c`.
+If a clean restart is required to fix failed autoscaling, from the slurm control/login node run `sudo scontrol slurmctld stop`, check its stopped using `top -u slurm -n 1`, then run `sudo /sbin/slurmctld -c`.
 The `-c` argument forces it to ignore any partition/job state files so all jobs will be lost.

 ## Using a snapshot
 To significantly speed up build of compute nodes during autoscaling, create a snapshot of a running compute node and rebuild the cluster using that image: